browserengineering/book/book/animations.md

 [scroll-behavior]: https://developer.mozilla.org/en-US/docs/Web/CSS/scroll-behavior

 [^main-thread-scroll]: This will result in your browser losing threaded scrolling.
-If you've implemented the threaded animations exercise, you could build on that code to animate scroll on the browser thread.
+If you've implemented Exercise 13-3, you could build on that code to animate scroll on the browser thread.

 [^scroll-linked-animations]: These days, many websites implement a number